FTOD/own-ptr/README.md

 return 0;

-// Once OwnedPtr ptr7 goes out-of-scope, it is automatically freed.
+// Once the only owner ptr7 goes out-of-scope, it is automatically freed.
 ```

 Example above is extracted from **example.cpp** you can play with it as the Makefile is provided.